Lake View, Chicago

-Lakeview, also spelled Lake View, is one of the 77 community areas of Chicago, Illinois.
-Lakeview is located in the city's North Side.
-It is bordered by West Diversey Parkway on the south, West Irving Park Road on the north, North Ravenswood Avenue on the west, and the shore of Lake Michigan on the east.
+Lakeview or Lake View is one of the 77 community areas of Chicago, Illinois.
+Lakeview is located on the city's North Side and is bordered by West Diversey Parkway on the south, West Irving Park Road and West Montrose Ave on the north, North Ravenswood Avenue on the west, and the shore of Lake Michigan on the east.
 The Uptown community area is to Lakeview's north, Lincoln Square to its northwest, North Center to its west, and Lincoln Park to its south.
-The 2020 population of Lakeview was 103,050 residents, making it the second largest Chicago community area by population.
+The 2020 population of Lakeview was 103,050 residents, making it the second-largest Chicago community area by population.

-Lakeview includes smaller neighborhood enclaves: Sheridan Station Corridor, Northhalsted, Southport Corridor, Wrigleyville, and Wrigley Plaza.
-Boystown, famous for its large LGBT population, which holds a pride parade each June.
-Wrigleyville is another popular district.
-It surrounds Wrigley Field, home of the Chicago Cubs.
-Lakeview is home to the Belmont Theater District showcasing over 30 theaters and live performance venues located near the Belmont ‘L’ station.
-In 2013, Money Magazine named Lakeview as the number three in its top ten big-city neighborhoods Best Places to Live rankings.
+West Lakeview is composed of smaller neighborhood enclaves such as Lincoln Hub and Southport Corridor.
+Lakeview East, also known as the Greater Lakeview area, hosts the Central Lakeview Business District, Sheridan Station Corridor, Wrigleyville, Broadway Corridor and North Halsted.
+It is famous for its large LGBT population and holds a pride parade each June and Northalsted Market Days.
+Wrigleyville surrounds Wrigley Field, the home of the Chicago Cubs.
+Lakeview is home to the Belmont Theater District, showcasing over 20 theaters and live performance venues located near the Belmont ‘L’ station.

 History

 Settlement

 Lakeview was used as a camp and trail path for the Miami, Ottawa, and Winnebago Native American tribes.
 In 1837, Conrad Sulzer of Winterthur, Zürich, Switzerland, became the first known European settler to live in the area.
-In 1853, one of the first permanent structures was built by James Rees and Elisha Hundley on the corner where present-day West Byron Street (or West Sheridan Road) meets North Lake Shore Drive and was called the Hotel Lakeview, named for the hotel's unobstructed view of the shore of Lake Michigan.
+In 1853, one of the first permanent structures was built by James Rees and Elisha Hundley on the corner where present-day West Byron Street (or West Sheridan Road) meets North Lake Shore Drive.
+It was called the Hotel Lakeview, named for the hotel's unobstructed view of the shore of Lake Michigan.
 It gained what was characterized as a resort atmosphere.

-The early settlement continued to grow, especially because of increased immigration of farming families from Germany, Luxembourg and Sweden.
+The early settlement continued to grow amongst the English settlers, assisted by increased immigration of farming families from Germany, Luxembourg, and Sweden.
 Lakeview experienced a population boom as Chicago suffered a deadly and devastating cholera outbreak.
-The Hotel Lakeview served as refuge for many Chicagoans but became filled to capacity.
-Homestead lands were sold and housing was built.
-Access to the new community was provided by a wooden plank road connected to present-day West Fullerton Parkway, which was called Lakeview Plank Road and is the present-day North Broadway.
-With infrastructure and growing population, residents realized it was time to organize formal governance to provide essential public services.
+The Hotel Lakeview served as a refuge for many Chicagoans but became filled to capacity.
+Homestead lands were sold, and housing was built.
+Access to the new community was provided by a wooden plank road connected to present-day West Fullerton Parkway, which was called Lakeview Plank Road and is present-day North Broadway.
+With infrastructure and a growing population, residents realized it was time to organize formal governance to provide essential public services.